skfit-uni-luebeck/ontoserver-keycloak/README.md

 - in the General tab
   - [ ] the Display name that is shown to users when logging
+  - [ ] the frontend-url that is used when generating URLs that link back to Keycloak, for example in the `.well-known` endpoint configuration.
+Set this to `https://<your fqdn>/auth` to override the auto-detected value and check whether this is correct using the _OpenID Endpoint Configuration button_ below.
 - in the Login tab
   - [ ] whether users can self-register, use the Forgot password functionality, etc.